Skip to main content

 Durham Graduates

-You don't need to send any evidence after submitting your online application form.
-We will check your household income as assessed by Student Finance England (or equivalent) in your final year of undergraduate study via the interface between the Student Loans Company and Durham University ("the HE Portal").
+You don't need to submit any evidence after submitting your online application form.
+We will verify your household income, as assessed by Student Finance England (or equivalent) in your final year of undergraduate study, via the interface between the Student Loans Company and Durham University ("the HE Portal").

 Non-Durham Graduates